 Denosumab is a monoclonal antibody to the RANK ligand which plays an important role in bone remodeling.
 Denosumab is used in the therapy of osteoporosis and for bone metastases and rare bone tumors.
-Denosumab therapy has not been associated with serum enzyme elevations during therapy, nor has it been implicated in cases of clinically apparent drug induced liver injury with jaundice.
+Denosumab therapy has not been associated with serum enzyme elevations during therapy, nor has it been convincingly implicated in cases of clinically apparent drug induced liver injury with jaundice.

-Denosumab (den oh’ sue mab) is a recombinant, human monoclonal IgG2 antibody to the ligand for RANK (receptor activator of NF kappa B) which plays an important bone in bone remodeling and stimulates differentiation, maturation and activation of bone osteoclasts.
-Inhibition of the RANK ligand (RANK-L) inhibits osteoclast activity and increases bone density by the less or unopposed osteoblast activity.
+Denosumab (den oh’ sue mab) is a recombinant, human monoclonal IgG2 antibody to the ligand for RANK (receptor activator of NF kappa B) which plays an important role in bone remodeling and stimulates differentiation, maturation and activation of bone osteoclasts.
+Inhibition of the RANK ligand (RANK-L) inhibits osteoclast activity and increases bone density by the lessen osteoclast and the unopposed osteoblast activity.
 Treatment with denosumab has been shown to increase bone mineral density scores as assessed by DEXA scan, and long term therapy has been associated with a lower rate of bone fractures.
 Denosumab was approved for use in the United States in 2010, and current indications are for men and postmenopausal women with osteoporosis at increased risk for bone fractures and for men with reduced bone mineral density on antiandrogen and women on antiestrogen therapy.
 Denosumab has also been approved for use in patients with bone metastases from solid tumors and in giant cell tumor of bone.
 For treatment of osteoporosis, denosumab is available in single use vials or prefilled syringes of 60 mg under the brand name Prolia.
 The recommended dose is 60 mg subcutaneously every 6 months.
 Denosumab is also available in single use vials of 120 mg (70 mg/mL) for malignant bone disease under the brand name of Zgeva.
 The recommended dose for bone metastases is 120 mg subcutaneously every 4 weeks.
 More frequent dosing is used initially in treating giant cell tumor of bone.
 All patients receiving denosumab should also take oral calcium (1000 mg) and vitamin D (400 IU) daily.
-Side effects of denosumab are uncommon, but can include injection site reactions, rash, diarrhea, nausea and vomiting and headache.
+Side effects of denosumab are uncommon, but can include injection site reactions, back and join pains, rash, diarrhea, nausea and vomiting and headache.
 Rare side effects include severe infusion reactions, hypersensitivity reactions, anaphylaxis, hypocalcemia, osteonecrosis of the jaw and atypical femoral fractures.

 Mechanism of Injury